U.S. flag

 Toxicity

-• In humans, preliminary observations suggest that long-term melatonin administration is associated with decreased semen quality in several healthy men, probably through aromatase inhibition at the testicular level.[32]
+• Preliminary observations in humans suggest that long-term melatonin administration may be associated with reduced semen quality in healthy men, probably due to aromatase inhibition at the testicular level.[43]

 Enhancing Healthcare Team Outcomes

-Insomnia is a common complaint seen in both the outpatient and inpatient setting.
-Melatonin is a safe first-line sleep aid that may help promote a regular sleep cycle.
-In addition, melatonin is one of the few over-the-counter supplements that healthcare providers can recommend for insomnia.
-Although not FDA-approved, melatonin is widely used for insomnia and jet lag disorders.
-Hence, all the pertinent healthcare providers need to know the mechanism, off-label indications, adverse effects of melatonin.
+Insomnia is a common complaint observed in both outpatient and inpatient settings.
+Melatonin serves as a safe first-line sleep aid, potentially aiding in promoting a regular sleep cycle.
+Furthermore, melatonin is one of the few over-the-counter supplements that healthcare professionals can recommend for insomnia.
+Despite lacking FDA approval, melatonin is widely used for insomnia and jet lag disorders.
+Therefore, all pertinent healthcare providers must be knowledgeable about the mechanism, off-label indications, and adverse effects of melatonin.

-The patient often takes melatonin as an over-the-counter supplement.
-However, clinicians(MDs, DOs, NPs, PAs) can recommend melatonin for insomnia and jet lag disorders.
-Pharmacists should counsel the patient regarding the adverse effect of melatonin and not combine it with other CNS depressants such as benzodiazepines and alcohol.
-In addition, it is important to counsel the patient that the FDA does not regulate supplements, and there is no FDA approval for melatonin.
-Nursing staff can monitor response to melatonin therapy.
+Individuals often take melatonin as an over-the-counter supplement.
+However, healthcare providers can recommend melatonin for insomnia and jet lag disorders.
+Pharmacists should offer patient counseling regarding the potential adverse effects of melatonin and advise against its concurrent use with other central nervous system depressants, such as benzodiazepines or alcohol.
+In addition, it is crucial to inform patients that the FDA does not regulate supplements, and melatonin currently lacks FDA approval.
+Nursing staff can monitor the patient's response to melatonin therapy.
+Melatonin has shown efficacy in circadian rhythm sleep-wake disorders, and consultation with sleep medicine specialists is recommended for appropriate diagnosis and treatment.[4][45]

 Review Questions